xuchen66/sphinx-emdocs/source/serialem-note-alter-way-centerhole.rst

   FindAndCenterOneHole 0 1.3 0 2

-It results in the hole being centered, as shown in right.
-Marker is for indication here, the procedure doesn't use it.
-The procedure will center the closest hole using Image Shift.
+This results in the hole being centered, as shown on the right.
+The green marker is for visual indication only—the procedure itself does not rely on it.
+Instead, it centers the nearest hole using Image Shift.

-The command uses Hole Finder function.
-The prerequisite is that you already have run the hole finder from the dialog on this grid, In this command, 1.3 is hole diameter; all the other parameters are taken from the dialog windows internally.
-This does work if the area only has a single hole, but doesn't need to be.
-For an area with a lot of holes, it runs slightly slower.
-For a single hole, it only takes roughly 0.1 seconds.
+The command utilizes the Hole Finder function.
+A prerequisite is that you have already run the Hole Finder from the dialog window on this grid.
+In this command, 1.3 specifies the hole diameter; all other parameters are inherited internally from the dialog settings.

+While this method works even if there is only one hole in the area, it's not limited to such cases.
+When applied to regions with many holes, it may run slightly slower—but even then, the delay is minimal.
+For a single hole, the operation typically takes around 0.1 seconds.

-As you can see, this method can be used to center a hole as an alternative method to hole template matching.
-In a real data collection or screening, you can use two lines to precisely go to each of many holes.
+As demonstrated, this approach provides an effective alternative to hole template matching.
+During actual data collection or screening, you can use just two lines of script to accurately center on each hole across the grid.

 .. code-block:: ruby

   RealignToNavItem 0
   FindAndCenterOneHole 0 1.3 0 2

-The command directly uses the last image from Realign routine; there is no need to take another LD_V shot.
-This seems working magically, if you don't check both "include" and "exclude" to hide the found locations of holes.
+The command directly uses the last image from the Realign routine, so there is no need to take another LD_View shot.
+It may seem almost magical—just make sure not to check both the "Include" and "Exclude" options in Hole Finder dialog, as doing so will hide the detected hole positions.

-The method can also be applied to "StepTo & Adjust" dialog to refine the IS vectors for multiple exposure pattern.
+This method can also be applied within the StepTo & Adjust dialog to refine Image Shift (IS) vectors for a multiple-exposure pattern.
 See the image below:

 **Fig.2 Centering Hole to refine IS vectors **